 Financial Aid Probation

-For students who are successful in their appeal, aid will be reinstated; however, students will be placed on probation for one payment period/term.
-At the conclusion of the probation term, you must be meeting the school’s SAP standard in order to qualify for further Federal Title IV Funding.
-If you are academically suspended, dismissed or not permitted to continue your enrollment, you will not be eligible to receive financial aid.
+For students who are successful in their appeal, aid will be reinstated; however, you will be placed on probation for one payment period/term.
+At the conclusion of the probation term, you must meet the school’s SAP standard in order to qualify for further Federal Title IV Funding.

 Reinstatement

-Do these standards apply to every Financial Aid Program?
+Do these standards apply to every financial aid program?

-These standards are related directly to the federal Financial Aid Programs.
-However, state, institutional and private sources of aid have other standards that must be considered.
+These standards are related directly to the Federal Financial Aid programs.
+However, state, institutional, and private sources of aid have other standards that must be considered.
 Refer to your state websites to review the specific criteria for each program.
 Contact the Financial Aid staff to determine the specific requirements of each type of aid that you receive.

 Contact Us